waynewbishop/bishop-algorithms-swift/README.md

 Getting Started
 --------------------

-Swift Structures has been optimized for **Xcode 8.0** (e.g., Swift 3.0) or later.
+Swift Structures has been optimized for **Swift 3.0** (e.g., Xcode 8.0) or later.
 The directories are organized as follows:
 + Source - Code for all Swift data structures, algorithms and source extensions
 + Example - An empty iOS single-view application template
 + SwiftTests - Unit tests with XCTest Framework